cao-jacky/personal_portfolio/docs/programming/programming_challenges/advent_of_code.md

 # Advent of Code

-I first found out about the Advent of Code on Reddit back in December 2020.
+I first found out about the [Advent of Code](https://adventofcode.com){:target="_blank"} on Reddit back in December 2020.
 I was intrigued by it and was hooked after the first few puzzles.
 However, I ended up stopping after a few days, I became busier with other projects and work.
 Throughout these years, I have come back to it, on-and-off, and I still have not completed all the puzzles.
 Maybe I will get to it eventually!

 My workflow for these puzzles is using Python in Jupyter notebooks.